-I’ll be honest I’ve seen a lot of ICO’s recently such as IndaHash & Electroneum which haven’t really took my interest but with Home Blockcoin being promoted by quite a few big names I’ve done a little more research & it doesn’t actually seem to have some decent potential.
+I’ll be honest I’ve seen a lot of ICO’s recently such as IndaHash & Electroneum which haven’t really taken my interest but with Home Blockcoin being promoted by quite a few big names I’ve done a little more research & it doesn’t actually seem to have some decent potential.

-The only big issue in my opinion is that Home Blockcoin operates in a similar manner to USI Tech in the sense that you’re offered the opportunity to recruit new people into the company which could potentially make it a Ponzi scheme.
+The only big issue, in my opinion, is that Home Blockcoin operates in a similar manner to USI Tech in the sense that you’re offered the opportunity to recruit new people into the company which could potentially make it a Ponzi scheme.

 It’s far too early to tell whether it is or not for sure but there’s definitely the underlying risk & that’s certainly not something I would want to be involved with (nor would I ever recommend getting involved with).

 Which brings me onto my next point…